epsil/spotgen/README.md

 Make sure to surround the string with quotes (`"`) if it contains spaces or special characters.
 Line breaks can be expressed as `\n`.

 One can also run the generator with no arguments and enter commands interactively.
-This saves one the trouble of quoting strings and escaping newlines.

 For more information, type `spotgen --help`.

 ### Importing the playlist